 Fix 6.
 Make sure biometrics is enabled

-If your Windows Hello Fingerprint or Windows Hello Face not working at all, you should check if Biometrics is enabled in group policy.
+If your Windows Hello Fingerprint or Windows Hello Face not working at all, you should check if Biometrics is enabled in the group policy.
 Here’s how:

 1) On your keyboard, press the Windows + S key simultaneously and type in gpedit, and then press Enter to edit group policy.